JetBrains/kotlin-multiplatform-dev-docs/topics/tools/klibs-io.md

 * The team behind the service publishes an agentic skill, [kmp-libraries-expert](https://github.com/JetBrains/klibs-io/blob/master/skills/README.md) that helps you focus an agent on finding the right library.
-* To set general guidelines for your agents, you can add the following section to your [AGENTS.md](https://agents.md/) file:
 * A dedicated [klibs.io MCP server](https://github.com/JetBrains/klibs-io/tree/master/integrations/mcp)
   helps your agent directly access the index of libraries and use more fine-grained tooling to filter the search results.
+* To set general guidelines for your agents, you can add the following section to your [AGENTS.md](https://agents.md/) file:

+    ```markdown
     ## Kotlin Multiplatform library selection

- When choosing or recommending Kotlin Multiplatform dependencies, use the klibs.io MCP server (https://api.klibs.io/mcp) to access and filter a catalog of multiplatform libraries.
+    When choosing or recommending Kotlin Multiplatform dependencies,
+    use the klibs.io MCP server (https://api.klibs.io/mcp)
+    to access and filter a catalog of multiplatform libraries.

     The agent can use the server to verify dependency metadata and gauge suitability:

- - supported targets,
+    * supported targets,
- - Maven coordinates,
+    * Maven coordinates,
- - latest versions or latest stable versions,
+    * latest versions or latest stable versions,
- - license,
+    * license,
- - maintenance and activity signals,
+    * maintenance and activity signals,
- - comparable alternatives.
+    * comparable alternatives.
+    ```

 ## See also